reedlt/CrappySkype/README.md

 A couple different compression algorithuims will be used to reduced network resoucres.
 These will be compared to at the end and presented on.

+run with:
+      ./videoTest.py <local ip address of peer>